kevTheDev/rackatweet/README.md

 Optionally set the TIMEOUT variable

-    TIMEOUT=10 sets the timeout to 10s when accessing the twitter API, the default is 10 (only accepts integer values)
+    TIMEOUT=10 sets the timeout to 10s when accessing the twitter API, the default is 10 (accepts float or integer value)

 ### Twitter API Params